zakjan/objectpath/README.md

 When updating ANTLR4 grammar, run `./generate-parser.sh` to generate parsers in all target languages. **Don't edit parsers manually!** Then update AST visitors in each language respectively.

 For visualizing AST, ANTLR IntelliJ plugin is recommended.
-Open `ObjectPath.g4`, right-click `start` rule, select "Test ANTLR rule", enter the input string into the left window, observe parse tree in the right window.
+Open `grammar/ObjectPath.g4`, right-click `start` rule, select "Test ANTLR rule", enter the input string into the left window, observe parse tree in the right window.

 ![ANTLR IntelliJ plugin - start](docs/antlr-intellij-plugin-start.png)
 ![ANTLR IntelliJ plugin - result](docs/antlr-intellij-plugin-result.png)

 *The other option is `grun` tool.
-But it doesn't support grammar file and compiled Java files in separate directories, you'd need to disable `-package` option and output the parser to the same directory with grammar in Java `generate-parser.sh`.*
+But it doesn't support grammar file and compiled Java files in separate directories, you'd need to disable `-package` option and output the parser to the same directory with grammar in `gget-java/generate-parser.sh`.*

 **Updating AST visitor**